-Jacob scooped me from the crib and took me to a restaurant that was trying to out Hooter, Hooters.
-The hoochie shorts on waitresses were G-strings.
+Jacob scooped me from the crib and took me to a restaurant where the waitresses wore G-strings for a uniform.
 Their stockings made their long legs glossy.
 We were surrounded by flat screen TV’s playing football games and sports talk shows.

-“The team or the cause?” an old white man yelled at another from across the bar.
+“The team or the cause?” a man yelled at another from across the bar.

 Watching them chuckle made my eyes tremble.

-“Yo I’m scared of white people,” I told Jacob.
+“Yo I’m scared of Americans,” I told Jacob.